mlmaster1995/Flume_Kafka_StructureStream_ELT_Updated/README.md

 ### About The Project
-This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT) conducted in 2020, but this work is developed with newer version of Apache Kafka, Spark, Flume, Airflow.
+This project is updated from [Stream Data Pipeline with Flume Kafka StructureStream](https://github.com/mlmaster1995/Flume_Kafka_StructureStream_ELT)
+, but this work is developed with newer version of Apache Kafka, Spark, Flume, Airflow.
 The whole project is developed and tested in the centOS7 VM configured with all technologies as [Built With](#built-with).

 ### What's New